William Boothby: Public office

+In October 1856, a few months after Boothby was appointed sheriff, the Province of South Australia achieved responsible government.
+Under the Electoral Act 1856, divisional returning officers were established for each lower-house electorate and a Provincial Returning Officer established for the single province-wide electoral district representing the upper-house.
+Boothby was appointed as the colony's first Provincial Returning Officer and was tasked with helping to administer its first parliamentary elections.

 Boothby was the State Returning Officer for the first Australian House of Representatives election in 1901.
-The Federal seat of Boothby, established in 1903 in Adelaide, was named in his honour.

 In his later years, he became Comptroller of Prison Labour and a senator of the University of Adelaide in South Australia.